abcxyz/github-metrics-aggregator/README.md

 ### What to expect

 We recommend using the abc CLI to render templates for setting up GMA.
-The setup is split into two parts:
+The setup is split into three parts:

 1. Provision infrastructure with Terraform
 2. Add Secret Values via Secret Manager